Shanghai: Meet the Bund (1*)

 Fujian flavours, Shanghai fine dining

-• Skyline: on the 56th floor of The Bund Finance Center, modern lines, floor-to-ceiling glass Bund views with the Oriental Pearl tower.
+• Meet the Bund Skyline: located on the 56th floor of The Bund Finance Center, features a very modern interior with floor-to-ceiling windows with views of “The Bund” (as the restaurant name implies) looking out to the iconic Oriental Pearl tower.

-Xintiandi opens into a low-lit, intimate reception; staff greeted us promptly and introduced us to the waitress who looked after us for the rest of the evening.
+Arriving Meet the Bund Xintiandi, the restaurant front entrance opens into a low-lit, intimate reception; staff greeted us promptly and introduced us to the waitress who looked after us for the rest of the evening.
 We were guided down a short corridor, walking past a chic spiral staircase, which leads to the main dining room on the second floor with a striking ceiling installation with beautiful interiors.

 Tasting menu with a side of extras

-This isn’t a fixed tasting-menu house.
-You can go a-la-carte, choose a preset, or mix both.
-We took a set dinner and added a few dishes we’d saved from Xiaohongshu, including the much-talked-about Xiamen mud crab with glutinous rice.
-Getting a bit carried away, we ordered 9 dishes between the fixed menu and our extra selections.
+Getting a bit carried away, we ordered 9 dishes between the tasting menu and our extra selections.
 The team sequenced the dishes sensibly, and a few glasses of Sauvignon Blanc paired neatly with a seafood-leaning line-up.
 Needless to say, we accidentally over-ordered for two—but the cooking was so good we managed to finish most of it.

 What we ate